binaryeq/bineq-study-supplementary/mvnc-vs-gaoss/example1/README.md

 ## Summary of differences

 The `Handler.java` source files are identical.
-Both `MANIFEST.MF` files have `Build-Jdk-Spec: 11`, indicating compilers from the same JDK release.
+Both `MANIFEST.MF` files have `Build-Jdk-Spec: 11`, indicating compilers from the same JDK release, and differ only in their `Bnd-LastModified` timestamps.
 Both `Handler.class` files have major version 51, minor version 0 (JDK 7).

 The main difference is how line 68 of `Handler.java` is compiled: